Courses and Qualifications

 Vocational education and training (VET) prepares students for specific trades, crafts and careers at various levels by delivering education and training that focuses on developing specific skills and knowledge required for specific industries.
 VET courses provide many options from short courses, introductory and advanced certificates to get you into certain industries, diplomas that demonstrate high levels of technical knowledge and graduate certificates for particular occupations.

-VET qualifications include Certificates I – IV, Diplomas, Advanced diplomas, Vocational Graduate certificates and Vocational Graduate diplomas.
+VET qualifications include Certificates I – IV, Diplomas, Advanced diplomas, Graduate certificates and Graduate diplomas.

 Undergraduate study usually refers to a degree where a student is studying their first degree.
 Bachelor degrees are the most common qualification undertaken at university and typically take 3 years full-time study to complete.
 They introduce students to general fields of study rather than teaching specific skills needed for specific jobs.
 A Bachelor degree provides the principles and concepts relating to a field of study and general body of knowledge, this allows flexibility in your chosen field to build a career path without pinning it down to a specific occupation.